marcosrdac/easymeet/README.md

 <p align="center"><img src="example/eagescufba.png" alt="eagescufba">

 In this picture, we see that there is a high density of people able for meetings on thursday evening endings.
 It is right there that your team should schedule a meeting!
-More examples (in English) can be found below in "Other example products".
+More examples (in English) can be found below in **Other example products** section.

 ## Dependencies